Recipes » Appetizers » Whipped Ricotta With Brown Butter Sage & Honey

 How to Serve Whipped Ricotta

-My favorite way to serve this whipped ricotta recipe is as an appetizer or part of a charcuterie spread with crostini, Parker House Rolls, Yeast Rolls, or Wheat Naan.
+My favorite way to serve this whipped ricotta recipe is as an appetizer or part of a charcuterie spread with crostini, Parker House Rolls, Yeast Rolls, or Naan.

 Frequently Asked Questions (FAQs)